teracyhq/dev/docs/getting_started.rst

     [2013-07-01T09:57:11+00:00] INFO: Chef Run complete in 160.951322714 seconds [2013-07-01T09:57:11+00:00] INFO: Running report handlers
     [2013-07-01T09:57:11+00:00] INFO: Report handlers complete

+Notice:
+1. We support for vagrant 1.5.1, virtualbox 4.3.8 AND vagrant 1.5.4, virtualbox 4.3.10
+2. Please note that virtualbox has an installation issue which is reported here ( https://www.virtualbox.org/ticket/4140 ).
+If you $ vagrant up but can not start virtual box, pls find "VBoxUSBMon.inf" & "VBoxDrv.inf" in your installation directory and re-install it, it will fix the issues.

 Last but not least, ``$ vagrant ssh`` to access the virtual machine you have just installed which runs Ubuntu 12.04 with ssh.
 You should see the following similar messages: